In the macro-fruit era,

 After a while, the plants all started evolving counter measures to prevent small animals from cheating the system and getting into the macro-fruit treasury.
 It was at this point that we started to see counter-measures such as spines, thick rinds, and most importantly, breakaway stems.

-Break away stems were an important development for the counter measure they brought about in the small animals cheating the system.
+Break away stems were an important development because of the counter measure they brought about in the small animals cheating the system.
 You see, many a climber jumping down onto a macro-fruit plummeted to its death.
+At first, only the animals jumping down onto low-hanging fruit survived.
+But after a while, the animals started to survived falls from ever greater heights.

 But flight was a highly disruptive innovation for the macro-fruit system.
 In fact, it was the development of flight that ended macroism.
 Flight short circuited the inherently costly and wasteful need for macro-scale.
-With flight, the plants that started offering smaller more concentrated morsels for the flyers were the ones that gained the biggest and most efficient seed spreading network — a network that was not only less energy intensive, but reached further, and in many more points.
-After all, which is better for seed spreading?
-10,000 500g birds, or one 5,000 kilo symbiots sauropod
+With flight, the plants that started offering smaller more concentrated morsels for the flyers were the ones that gained the biggest and most efficient seed spreading network — a network that was not only less energy intensive, but reached ten to a thousand times farther away.
+And not only that, but 10,000 500g birds are vastly more diffusive than one 5,000 kilo symbiots sauropod.

 Now of course flyers were not beneficial in every single way, especially at first.
 For example, the first fliers probably weren’t going very far.
 And fliers never offered the plant the tremendous head start that giant piles of fecal fertilizer offered, but they did offer the rather important reduced caloric investment on the part of the plant for each seed.
 And more importantly, they did increase the all- important seed-spreading zone.